12 Park Avenue South, Northampton, NN3 3AA

 Welcome to Abington Bowling Club

-Download this PDF for details on the Abington Active Travel Scheme, and its impact on parking at the club.
+Download this PDF for the latest details on the Abington Active Travel Scheme, and its impact on parking at the club.

 ABOUT US: We are Northampton's biggest outdoor bowling club, boasting one of the highest-rated greens in the county.
 We provide a competitive but friendly environment for anyone who fancies a game of outdoor flat-green bowls, the most inclusive sport of all.